makexcake/commit-hw-2/README.md

 * buildspec.yml: File with build instruction that is used by AWS CodeBuild
 * imagedefinitions.json: file used by the deployment stage.
 Contains information about the service.

-### Note: I'm the image pull from s3 function is curently doesn't work.